Preventing Age-Related Cognitive Decline: Strategies For Cognitive Reserve

 This article will delve deep into understanding the concept of cognitive reserve and explore various evidence-based approaches to prevent age-related cognitive decline.

-From engaging in mentally stimulating activities and prioritising physical exercise to embracing a brain-healthy diet and managing stress effectively, every aspect plays a crucial role in maintaining optimal mental faculties.
+From engaging in mentally stimulating activities and prioritising physical to embracing a brain-healthy diet and managing stress effectively, every aspect plays a crucial role in maintaining optimal mental faculties.

 We will also discuss the importance of cultivating social connections and lifelong learning for overall well-being.